 What You Can Review in Your Video Analytics Dashboard

-- Impressions: How many times the video player loads for the visitor
+- Impressions: How many times the video player loads

 - Total Views: How many times the viewer clicked play

 - Play Rates: How many views happened per total impressions